dougeby/IntuneDocs/intune/early-edition.md

 To use this feature, you must sync the `sAMAccountName` attribute from your on-premises Active Directory environment to Azure AD.

-Applies to: Andoid, iOS, Windows 10 and later
+Applies to: Android, iOS, Windows 10 and later

 ### Require non-biometric passcode on app launch and timeout <!-- 1506985 -->